-In the latest installment of our Know Your Fibers series, we take a look at two fiber stalwarts: cotton and polyester.
-Most people know that cotton is a natural fiber and polyester is a man-made synthetic fiber.
-However, these fibers have other differences as well.
-Today we’ll look at the properties of these two fibers individually.
+In the latest installment of our Know Your Fibers series, we’re taking a look at two of the dominant fibers used in multiple industry applications: cotton and polyester.
+Most people know that cotton is a natural fiber and polyester is a man-made, synthetic fiber.
+These differences are just the beginning, however, so let’s take a deeper dive on the unique properties of these fibers and how they’re processed.

-Polyester (polyethylene terephthalate) pellets or chips are synthesized from petroleum-based products.
 Polyester is thermoplastic, meaning it can be melted and reformed.
-These pellets are melted and the melted polymer is forced through small holes (spinnerettes).
-On the exit side of the spinnerettes, the continuous filaments (fibers) solidify.
-The size and shape of the hole dictates the shape and diameter of the fibers.
+When making polyester, chemists melt polyester pellets and force them through small holes (spinnerets).
+On the exit side of the spinnerets, the continuous filaments of what we know as polyester fibers solidify.
+The size and shape of the hole dictate the shape and diameter of the fibers.
 The fibers are solid polymer; there are no void spaces inside the fibers.
-These continuous filaments—called “tow”—can be cut to any length (no length distribution, all fibers have the same length) to produce staple fibers for use in textiles and nonwovens, or they can be left as a continuous monofilament, which resembles fishing line.
+These continuous filaments—called “tow”—can be cut to any length (there is no length distribution, all fibers are manufactured to be perfectly homogeneous) to produce staple fibers for use in textiles and nonwovens, or they can be left as a continuous monofilament, which resembles fishing line.